 We had both done cocaine at the same time, both switched to crack.

-And I had he had been clean for three years, and I asked him all these questions, and you know, is it boring?
+And he had been clean for three years and I asked him all these questions.

-And he said, No, man, it ain't boring.
+And he said, no, man, it ain't boring.

-I'm gonna listen to them.
+I'm going to listen to them.

-So anybody out there, you're sitting home and you're scared of where we're at with this pandemic, get in the word, get on your phone and FaceTime people that have been through it, and this is the time you can.
+So anybody out there, you're sitting home and you're scared of where we're at with this pandemic, get in the word, get on your phone and FaceTime people that have been through it.

-It's like one big prayer prayer session in the country and one big AA, but the higher power is Jesus Christ.
+It's like one big prayer session in the country and one big AA, but the higher power is Jesus Christ.

 I can't add to that.